google/node-sec-roadmap/chapter-1/threats.md

 are primarily used for microservices and web frontends, but there are some Node.js specific concerns.

-We define both kinds of threats below.
+We define both kinds of threats in this section.
 A reader familiar with web-application security can skip all but this page and the discussion of [*unintended require*][UIR] without missing much, but may find it helpful to refer back to the table below when reading later chapters.